Illinois CCR Rule Compliance Data and Information

-Weekly and quarterly Ash Basin inspections were historically performed by site personnel.
+Prior to closure, weekly and quarterly Ash Basin inspections were performed by site personnel.
 These inspections were specific to the ash basin and are in addition to other inspections conducted for various regulatory programs required at the facility.
-Environmental Resource Management (ERM) Engineers provided general information and inspection guidance to the facility for the development of the inspection program.
+ERM Engineers provided general information and inspection guidance to the facility for the development of the inspection program.
 Copies of the routine inspections can be found by clicking on the links below.

 Pre-Closure Ash Basin Annual Inspections

 The IEPA issued a Notice of Coverage letter on 10/25/2019, with the determination that storm water discharges associated with industrial activity from the closure of the facility ash pond are covered under the General NPDES Permit.
 A copy of the NPDES General Permit for Storm Water Discharges from Construction Site Activities is presented below.